p32929/use-megamind/README.md

 ### Example 4: Adding options

-> maxCalls: Maximum how many times the async function can be called ( Default: 'infinite' )
+> maxCalls: Maximum how many times the async function can be called ( Default: 'infinite' ).
+If maxCalls is 1, it caches the response.

 > minimumDelayBetweenCalls: Minimum delay between two calls for the async function ( Default: 0 ms )

 > debug: Show/hide logs ( Default: false )

-> callRighAway: Whether the async function should be called on component mount ( Default: true )
+> callRightAway: Whether the async function should be called on component mount ( Default: true )

 ```
 "use client"